-Under the recent amendments to the Feed-in Tariff Law and its operations, it should be noted in particular that (i) if the project has not executed a grid connection agreement by no later than April 1, 2017 (the enforcement date of the new Feed-in Tariff Law), the METI equipment certificate for the project will generally lapse, and (ii) if the project executes a grid connection agreement on and after August 1, 2016, a mandatory commercial operation commencement date will be set for the project (three years from the issue date of the METI equipment certificate, for projects having an output of 10kW or more).
+On May 25, 2016, an amendment to the Feed-in Tariff Law (the amendment shall hereinafter be referred to as the "Amended Act") was enacted and came into force on April 1, 2017.
+Under the Amended Act and its operations, it should be noted in particular that: (i) if the project has not executed a grid connection agreement by no later than April 1, 2017, the METI Certification for the project will generally lapse; and (ii) if the project executes a grid connection agreement on and after August 1, 2016, a mandatory commercial operation commencement date will be set for the project (three years from the issue date of the METI Certification, for projects having an output of 10kW or more).
+Moreover, renewable electricity producers newly applying for a METI Certification must obtain the METI Certification for their business plans, rather than their facilities.
+Under the Amended Act, renewable electricity producers have to obtain and also maintain the METI Certification of the business plan, and a renewable electricity producer must satisfy certain requirements under the Amended Act, including the following requirements: